Growing plants hydroponically isn’t nearly as complicated as it may seem at first glance.

 Removing the plant from its growing medium and checking the roots helps identify the true culprit.

-When looking at the actual roots of a plant, root rot is visible as yellowish, brownish, or black roots.
+When looking at the actual roots of a plant, the signs of root rot are yellowish, brownish, or black roots.

 What Does Root Rot Smell Like?